cimug-org/cim-compare/README.md

 *Parameter Details*:

-**[\<`jvm-parameter-x`\>] (Optional)**: A JVM (Java Virtual Machine) parameter that may be need for execution.
-JVM parameters are configurations used to control the behavior of the JVM at runtime and take a form such as `-mx1096m` or `-Dfile.encoding=UTF-8`.
+**[\<`jvm-parameter-x`\>] (Optional)**: A JVM (Java Virtual Machine) parameter that may be needed for execution.
+JVM parameters are configurations used to control the behavior of the JVM at runtime and take a form such as `-mx1096m`, `-mx4G` or `-Dfile.encoding=UTF-8`.
 These parameters can influence memory usage, garbage collection, system properties, debugging, and performance tuning.
-JVM parameters are passed as command-line arguments when starting a Java application and if used should appear first in the sequence of command line arguments (before `cim-compare-1.3.0.jar`).
+JVM parameters are passed as command-line arguments when starting a Java application and if used should **appear first** in the sequence of command line arguments (before `cim-compare-1.3.0.jar`).
 This is necessary so that **cim-compare** does not try to process them as part of its command line arguments which should always appear after `cim-compare-1.3.0.jar`.
 Note that for this Option #1 the `-Djava.library.path=<directory>` JVM parameter is required as will be described later.

 **\<`baseline-model-file`\>** (**Required**): An Enterprise Architect baseline .eap or .qea model file.
 When not specified as an absolute file path the location is assumed to be the directory **cim-compare** is being executed from.